 There are some burdens that we cannot help with as people have to deal with their own actions on the final day.
 On that day, we will all give an accounting of our actions in advancing the gospel of Jesus Christ.

-Anyone who receives instruction in the word must share all good things with his instructor.
+But whoever is being instructed in the Word should share all the good things he has with his instructor.

 Those who teach the Word of God should be supported by those that he teaches.
 We have heard the quote that the worker deserves his wages and the same principle applies to those that labor in teaching the Word.
 Even so, there were many times where Paul had the right to expect wages but instead worked as a tentmaker in order to not be a burden to the believers.